-After installing the bottom ring halves on the mounting base, place the riflescope on the bottom ring halves and loosely install the upper ring halves.
-Before tightening the scope ring screws, adjust for maximum eye relief to avoid injury from recoil:
+Begin with riflescope loosely installed in rings on the rifle.
+Before tightening the scope ring screws, adjust scope position for maximum eye relief to avoid injury from recoil.

-- 1. Set the riflescope to the middle of its magnification range. - 2.
-Slide the riflescope as far forward as possible in the rings. - 3.
-While viewing through the riflescope in a normal shooting position, slowly slide the riflescope back towards your face.
-Pay attention to the field of view.
-Stop sliding the riflescope back as soon as you see the full field of view. - 4.
-Without disturbing the front-back placement, rotate the riflescope until the vertical crosshair exactly matches the vertical axis of the rifle.
-Use of a reticle leveling tool, a weight hung on a rope, flat feeler gauges, or a bubble level will help with this procedure.

-After aligning the reticle, tighten and torque the ring screws down per the manufacturer's instructions.
+- Set the riflescope to the middle of its magnification range. - Slide the riflescope as far forward as possible in the rings. - While viewing through the riflescope in a normal shooting position, slowly slide the riflescope back towards the shooter's face-paying attention to the field of view.
+Just as the full view is visible, stop. - Without disturbing the front-back placement, rotate the riflescope until the vertical crosshair exactly matches the vertical axis of the rifle.
+Use of bubble levels, a reticle leveling tool, a weight hung on a rope, or a flat feeler gauge will help with this procedure. - After aligning the reticle, tighten and torque the ring screws down per the manufacturer's instructions.